MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/alm/before-you-start.md

 Organization | Review [Add Organization Users](/azure/devops/organizations/accounts/add-organization-users) to create Azure DevOps organization and add users
 Project | An Azure DevOps project to integrate with.
 This guide uses the name **alm-sandbox** as the project name

-The following will be setup or used as part of the install and follow on [coe aa4am branch](../help/aa4am/branch.md)
+The following will be setup or used as part of the install and follow on [coe alm branch](https://github.com/microsoft/coe-starter-kit/tree/main/coe-cli/docs/help/alm/branch.md)

 Component | Description
 --------- | ----------